-Italy - Factors to watch on Aug.
+CORRECTED-Italy - Factors to watch on Aug.
 1

 Italian Prime Minister Paolo Gentiloni said on Monday the government would defend the country's interests in a spat with France over the STX shipyard "calmly but firmly".

-Italian luxury goods maker Salvatore Ferragamo SFER.MI said on Monday its core profits were down 17.9 percent in the first half of the year, as the group kept a cautious outlook for what it described as "a transition period."
+The Italian luxury goods maker said on Monday its core profits were down 17.9 percent in the first half of the year, as the group kept a cautious outlook for what it described as "a transition period."

-Salvatore Ferragamo Chief Executive Eraldo Poletto said the target of growing twice as fast as the market, announced with business plan in February this year, is a medium-term goal, group is progressing, "it's going to take time to get there".
+Chief Executive Eraldo Poletto said the target of growing twice as fast as the market, announced with business plan in February this year, is a medium-term goal and that the group is progressing but "it's going to take time to get there".

-It said it sees improving trend for wholesale in the second half.
+He added the group sees improving trend for wholesale in the second half.

+The lender said on Monday it stands to receive a 200 million euro boost to its capital from asset sales, including property in Milan and Rome and a consumer credit business.
+Proceeds from the asset sales plus a proposed 500 million euro share issue will help the bank to offset a hit from a planned sale of 1.2 billion euros ($1.41 billion) in bad loans.

+Italy's biggest regional utility has agreements with Telecom Italia and Open Fiber, controlled by Enel and state lender CDP, for the roll out of the two companies' ultrafast broadband networks in Milan, the A2A chief executive said on Monday.

+Anima is expected to table a new offer to buy Banco BPM's asset manager unit Aletti Gestielle by the end of this week, Il Sole 24 Ore reported.

+The advisers of Spanish builder ACS have contacted funds including Kkr, Cvc, Tci and Macquerie to study a possible counter bid for motorway operator Abertis, Il Sole 24 Ore said, citing Spanish newspaper El Economista.

-The bank said it had signed an agreement to sell 100 percent of BIM Suisse to Banca Zarattini. & co.
+The bank said it had signed an agreement to sell 100 percent of BIM Suisse to Banca Zarattini&Co.

 The board set the price of shares in its cash call at 0.0376 euros per share.
 314,000,000 ordinary shares will be issued.